CrossRef/event-data-user-guide/docs/sources/twitter.md

 Events may be edited if they are found to be faulty, e.g. non-existent DOIs

-When a Tweet or Twitter User is deleted we are obliged to delete the data from CED.
+When a Tweet or Twitter User is deleted we are obliged to delete the data from Event Data.
 When this happens we will edit the Event and delete the following fields:

  - `subj_id` - the ID of the tweet
  - `subj` - including the author and ID of the tweet